ManuelReina/jekyll-now/_posts/2015-11-17-cross-platform-app.md

+Update: Since I have no time, I am postponing this project.
+I still love this project but right now I am more focused in progressive web apps.

 It’s been a while since I’ve been looking for a way of reusing the business logic of our projects in a cross platform project.